defyingdemonprogram/Music-Visualizer-in-C/README.md

   - `win64-msvc`

 - The `-r` flag enables hot reloading during the Musializer app's build process.
+- The `-m` flag enables the visualization of sound from the microphone

 Configuration settings are stored in the `./build/build.conf` file, which you can edit directly.
 For help with configuration, use `./nob config -h`.